Migraine

 - Assess aura features such as blind spots, flashing lights, zigzag lines, blurred vision, eye pain, or tunnel vision.

-- Assess trigger profile: sleep disruption, missed meals, caffeine withdrawal, stress, hormonal shifts, alcohol, sensory overstimulation, smoke exposure, and food triggers (for example tyramine/MSG-containing foods).
+- Assess trigger profile: sleep disruption, missed meals, caffeine withdrawal, stress, hormonal shifts, flashing lights, motion sickness, smoke/tobacco exposure, potent odors, alcohol, and food triggers (for example aged cheeses, aspartame, and MSG-containing foods).

 - Assess postdrome effects such as fatigue or confusion after attacks.